secretbaboy/dotfiles/README.md

 Pre-requisites:
 - Change New NixOS VM root passwd.
 - Another Linux machine with make.
-- Run Makefile on that Linux machine.
+- Run Makefile on that Linux machine as root.
 - Put configuration.nix and hardware-configuration.nix in /code/nix-config/machines/

 Step 1: